Vanshh003/Fruits-ai/README.md

-Login with the Dummy Credentials:
+Login with the Dummy Credentials: <br>
-	Username: 		user
+- Username: 		user
-	Password:		password
+- Password:		password